mbrucher/AudioTK/doc/documentation.md

 Preamplification module
 -----------------------

+The *Preamplification* module contains filters that simulate preamplifiers.

 * **EnhancedKorenFunction** is a model of the triode transfer functions based on a model by Ivan Cohen
 * **KorenFunction** is a model of the triode transfer functions based on a Koren model
 * **LeachFunction** is a model of the triode transfer functions based on a Leach model